 The kernel of the play is the word, the word combines with other words to make... what does a word make with a word?
 A pair of words.
 Yes!
 Or, no, to make scenes, ah!, and scenes acts, and acts, many acts... (he skips ahead) And I, we, perform them!
 In life, the kernel is the family.
 A family breeds and this builds a town.
-Breeding towns...
-Or...
-Families come together and build towns, and towns, cities... (he skips ahead) On with it...
-With my part said, this ceremony now comes to a close.
-You are hereby bound in matrimony, Mr. and Mrs. Dan Kernigan, and congratulations to... (forgetting their names) the two of you as well (he indicates KATHRYN ELIZABETH and JACK).
+Breeding towns with town... or...
+Families with families.
+No. Families come together and build towns, and towns, cities... (he skips ahead) With my part said, this ceremony now comes to a close.
+You are hereby bound in matrimony, Mr. and Mrs. Dan Kernigan, and congratulations to... (forgetting their names) the two of you as well (he indicates KATHRYN and JACK).
 May I present to you, the setting of the Pilgrim's sails.
 Ladies and Gentlemen: The Brig Pilgrim!
 Awaketh!